Harald-U/kubernetes-handson/docs/lab4.md

     The name of your todo pod will be different, of course!

 5. Test the app.
-If you closed your browser, get the URL with
+If you closed your browser, reopen the ToDo app with

     ```
-    $ deploy/showurls.sh
+    $ minikube service todo
     ```

     Make sure to add items.